|

 and the flashing door visual indicators were not adopted for the new Tangara

 trains.
-The door operation electronic chime concept was used, but beavily
+The door operation electronic chime concept was used, but heavily

 modified.